Sodium silicate: Foundries, refractories and pottery

+Dyes

 Sodium silicate solution is used as a fixative for hand dyeing with reactive dyes that require a high pH to react with the textile fiber.
 After the dye is applied to a cellulose-based fabric, such as cotton or rayon, or onto silk, it is allowed to dry, after which the sodium silicate is painted on to the dyed fabric, covered with plastic to retain moisture, and left to react for an hour at room temperature.

-Metal repair
+Repair work

 Sodium silicate is used, along with magnesium silicate, in muffler repair and fitting paste.
-When dissolved in water, both sodium silicate and magnesium silicate form a thick paste that is easy to apply.
+Magnesium silicate can be mixed with a solution of sodium silicate to form a thick paste that is easy to apply.
 When the exhaust system of an internal combustion engine heats up to its operating temperature, the heat drives out all of the excess water from the paste.
-The silicate compounds that are left over have glass-like properties, making a temporary, brittle repair.
+The silicate compounds that are left over have glass-like properties, making a temporary, brittle repair that can be reinforced with glass fibre.

-Automotive repair

-Sodium silicate is also used currently as an exhaust system joint and crack sealer for repairing mufflers, resonators, tailpipes, and other exhaust components, with and without fiberglass reinforcing tapes.
-In this application, the sodium silicate (60–70%) is typically mixed with kaolin (40-30%), an aluminium silicate mineral, to make the sodium silicate "glued" joint opaque.
-The sodium silicate, however, is the high-temperature adhesive; the kaolin serves simply as a compatible high-temperature coloring agent.
-Some of these repair compounds also contain glass fibres to enhance their gap-filling abilities and reduce brittleness.

-Sodium silicate can be used to fill gaps within the head gasket.
-Commonly used on aluminum alloy cylinder heads, which are sensitive to thermally induced surface deflection.
-This can be caused by many things including head-bolt stretching, deficient coolant delivery, high cylinder head pressure, overheating, etc.

-"Liquid glass" (sodium silicate) is added to the system through the radiator, and allowed to circulate.
-Sodium silicate is suspended in the coolant until it reaches the cylinder head.
-At 100–105 °C (212-221 °F), sodium silicate loses water molecules to form a glass seal with a remelt temperature above 810 °C (1,490 °F).

-A sodium silicate repair can last two years or longer.
-The repair occurs rapidly, and symptoms disappear instantly.
-This repair works only when the sodium silicate reaches its "conversion" temperature at 100–105 °C. Contamination of engine oil is a serious possibility in situations in which a coolant-to-oil leak is present.
-Sodium silicate (glass particulate) contamination of lubricants is detrimental to their function.
+Sodium silicate can be used to fill gaps in the head gasket of an engine.
+This is especially useful for aluminium alloy cylinder heads, which are sensitive to thermally induced surface deflection.
+Sodium silicate is added to the cooling system through the radiator and allowed to circulate.
+When the sodium silicate reaches its "conversion" temperature of 100-105 C, it loses water molecules and forms a glass seal with a re-melting temperature above 810 C. This repair can last two years or longer, and symptoms disappear instantly.
+However, this repair works only when the sodium silicate reaches its "conversion" temperature.
+Also, sodium silicate (glass particulate) contamination of lubricants is detrimental to their function, and contamination of engine oil is a serious possibility in situations in which a coolant-to-oil leak is present.

 Sodium silicate solution is used to inexpensively, quickly, and permanently disable automobile engines.
-Running an engine with about 2 liters of a sodium silicate solution instead of motor oil causes the solution to precipitate, catastrophically damaging the engine's bearings and pistons within a few minutes.
+Running an engine with half a U.S. gallon (or about two liters) of a sodium silicate solution instead of motor oil causes the solution to precipitate, catastrophically damaging the engine's bearings and pistons within a few minutes.
 In the United States, this procedure was used to comply with requirements of the Car Allowance Rebate System (CARS) program.